petronetto/laravel-docker/README.md

 ## What is this?

-This is an example of how you can quickly get up and running with Docker to develop a PHP application.
+This is an example of how you can quickly get up and running with Docker to develop a PHP/Laravel application.

 ## How to use